Weather-Together/weather_together_fe/README.md

 This portion of the app handles the front end functionality of the game:
 * Handles user account creation, verification, and login.
 * Provides the user interface for the app.
-* Collects user input through location guesses on the interactive map and passes this information to the backend portion of the application.
+* Collects user input through location guesses on an externally consumed interactive map and passes this information to the backend portion of the application.
 * Displays results to the user calculcated from the backend.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>